-

 A place to call my own

 ORIGINALLY PUBLISHED 4th August 2007 10,328 views on developerworks Welcome.
-One of the good things to come out of the recent banter started by Chuck that dragged in Tony and Barry Burke, regarding the ‘relevance of SPC’ and storage benchmarking in general was a comment from BarryB regarding me having my own blog… So here [Read More]
+One of the good things to come out of the recent banter started by Chuck that dragged in Tony and Barry Burke, regarding the ‘relevance of SPC’ and storage benchmarking in general was a comment from BarryB regarding me having my own blog… So here it is.
+To set the record straight, from the start, I do not intend this to be a marketing driven blog – like statistics, you can market a product in almost any way you want – using Blogs as a means to ‘ignore the truth’… [Read More]

 -